My Ear Feels Full or Makes Noises: Popping, Crackling, Fluid-Sensation

 SO, why does my ear feel full sometimes?

-Assuming there is no earwax (or other factors) present which could cause symptoms of ear fullness, for most people, the ear fullness is due to their inability to pop their ears easily (or, open up the eustachian tube) or if even able to pop the ears, it fills back up quickly.
+Assuming there is no earwax (or other factors) present which could cause symptoms of ear fullness or fluid sensation, for most people, the ear symptoms are due to their inability to pop their ears easily (or, open up the eustachian tube) or if even able to pop the ears, it fills back up quickly.
 Why would this cause ear fullness (and if severe enough, a persistent ear pain)?
 It's because there is a PRESSURE difference between the air pressure in the middle ear and the pressure outside across the eardrum.
 When there is a pressure difference, the eardrum either bulges outward (positive pressure) or bulges inward (negative pressure).
 Basically, when the eardrum bulges inward or outward, it creates a sensation of fullness for the person.

 Eardrum bulges inward when the pressure outside is greater than the pressure in the middle ear space (ie, occurs when a plane is landing or if you dive deep into water)...
 The first picture reveals a pressure of "30" outside the ear (remember, the ear canal is open to the outside) whereas the pressure is only "10" inside the ear.
 This will cause the eardrum to bulge inward until the pressure outside and inside the ear matches at "30".
 The bulging eardrum causes a person to feel ear pressure.
 After ear popping, the ear feels back to normal when the eardrum moves back to neutral position (no longer bulges).